All Episodes

 We'll get to that in a minute.

-And you know, it wasn't a particularly great week at the United Nations.
+And, you know, it wasn't a particularly great week at the United Nations.

-You know, he fumbled his way through meetings with the Brazilian president, meeting with uh President Zelensky of Ukraine.
+You know, he fumbled his way through meetings with the Brazilian president, meeting with President Zelensky of Ukraine.

-He there wasn't basically one word that wasn't just fed to him on a note card, and he sat there in the Oval Office and just read from the note card.
+There wasn't basically one word that wasn't just fed to him on a note card, and he sat there in the Oval Office and just read from the note card.

 I mean, it's just pathetic.

-Uh he apparently thought he was addressing the Congressional Black Caucus.
+He apparently thought he was addressing the Congressional Black Caucus.

-It turns out uh Biden is now so out to lunch, he didn't realize he was speaking to the Congressional Hispanic Caucus.
+It turns out Biden is now so out to lunch, he didn't realize he was speaking to the Congressional Hispanic Caucus.

 We also got a report this week that at a private meeting, he tells a story, a few minutes go by, and then he tells the exact same story almost word for word.

-Now, I don't know if any of you have ever dealt with anybody that has some type of cognitive decline or dementia or uh Alzheimer's.
+Now, I don't know if any of you have ever dealt with anybody that has some type of cognitive decline or dementia or Alzheimer's.

-It's not a pretty site.
+It's not a pretty sight.

 I mean, to be losing your memory.